Akuli/python-tutorial/basics/loops.md

    1 2 3 4 5
    ```

-6. Modify your program from the previous exercise to print this instead:
+6. Make a program to get a pyramid like shown below where user can type the number of rows needed.
    ```
-   OUTPUT for 5 rows
+   OUTPUT when rows is equal to 5
    1 2 3 4 5
    2 3 4 5
    3 4 5